 Responding effectively to disruptions within the Libraries can be one of the most challenging aspects of our work.
 Fortunately, Libraries’ faculty, staff, and supervisors enjoy a wealth of support from within the Libraries and from our partners within the University.
-These guidelines for confronting and managing disruptive behavior have been prepared in consultation with the University Libraries, University Police, and the Office of Judicial Affairs.
+These guidelines for confronting and managing disruptive behavior have been prepared in consultation with the University Libraries, University Police, and the Office of Student Conduct.

-For additional information and the Managing Disruptions in the Classroom policy, refer to the Office of Student Conduct's Classroom Disruptions website.
+For additional information and the Managing Disruptions in the Classroom policy, refer to the Office of Student Conduct’s Conduct Information website.